milaboratory/docs/docs/mixcr/reference/mixcr-export.md

 `--dont-split-files`
 : Don't split files.

+`--impute-germline-on-export`
+: Export nucleotide sequences using letters from germline (marked lowercase) for uncovered regions

+`--dont-impute-germline-on-export`
+: Export nucleotide sequences only from covered region

+`--add-export-clone-table-splitting <(geneLabel|tag):key>`
+: Add key to split output files with clone tables.

+`--reset-export-clone-table-splitting`
+: Reset all file splitting for output clone tables.

+`--add-export-clone-grouping <(geneLabel|tag):key>`
+: Add key to group clones in the output clone tables.

+`--reset-export-clone-grouping`
+: Reset all clone grouping in the output clone tables.

+`--export-productive-clones-only`
+: Export only productive clonotypes.

 `--no-header`
 : Don't print first header line, print only data Default value determined by the preset.